Drake equation: Average number of planets that might support life per star that has planets,

-In November 2013, astronomers reported, based on Kepler space mission data, that there could be as many as 40 billion Earth-sized planets orbiting in the habitable zones of sun-like stars and red dwarf stars within the Milky Way Galaxy.
+In November 2013, astronomers reported, based on Kepler space telescope data, that there could be as many as 40 billion Earth-sized planets orbiting in the habitable zones of sun-like stars and red dwarf stars within the Milky Way Galaxy.
 11 billion of these estimated planets may be orbiting sun-like stars.
 Since there are about 100 billion stars in the galaxy, this implies f_{p} · n_{e} is roughly 0.4.
 The nearest planet in the habitable zone is Proxima Centauri b, which is as close as about 4.2 light-years away.

 The consensus at the Green Bank meeting was that n_{e} had a minimum value between 3 and 5.
 Dutch science journalist Govert Schilling has opined that this is optimistic.
 Even if planets are in the habitable zone, the number of planets with the right proportion of elements is difficult to estimate.
 Brad Gibson, Yeshe Fenner, and Charley Lineweaver determined that about 10% of star systems in the Milky Way Galaxy are hospitable to life, by having heavy elements, being far from supernovae and being stable for a sufficient time.

 The discovery of numerous gas giants in close orbit with their stars has introduced doubt that life-supporting planets commonly survive the formation of their stellar systems.
 So-called hot Jupiters may migrate from distant orbits to near orbits, in the process disrupting the orbits of habitable planets.

 On the other hand, the variety of star systems that might have habitable zones is not just limited to solar-type stars and Earth-sized planets.
 It is now estimated that even tidally locked planets close to red dwarf stars might have habitable zones, although the flaring behavior of these stars might speak against this.
 The possibility of life on moons of gas giants (such as Jupiter's moon Europa, or Saturn's moons Titan and Enceladus) adds further uncertainty to this figure.

 The authors of the rare Earth hypothesis propose a number of additional constraints on habitability for planets, including being in galactic zones with suitably low radiation, high star metallicity, and low enough density to avoid excessive asteroid bombardment.
 They also propose that it is necessary to have a planetary system with large gas giants which provide bombardment protection without a hot Jupiter; and a planet with plate tectonics, a large moon that creates tidal pools, and moderate axial tilt to generate seasonal variation.